ptfn/password-generate/README.md

 # Password
-The program is designed to randomly create a password or key.
+The program is designed to randomly generate a password or key.